 In the past, creating shareable content was easy.
 You’d post a picture, link your friends, and sit back.

-Now, a majority of Facebook posts are images and especially videos.
+Now, a majority of social media posts are images and especially videos.

-Instagram that has the feature ‘stories’ now has increased this even more.
+Instagram trying to rival TikTok has reels and the feature ‘stories’ now to increase this even more.

 Focus on people first when you share out your content.
 Utilize the social network’s mention or tagging feature to directly link to relevant influencers.